apache/pekko/docs/src/main/paradox/typed/testing-async.md

 ### Configuration

-By default the `ActorTestKit` loads configuration from `application-test.conf` if that exists, otherwise it is using default configuration from the reference.conf resources that ship with the Akka libraries.
+By default the `ActorTestKit` loads configuration from `application-test.conf` if that exists, otherwise it is using default configuration from the reference.conf resources that ship with the Pekko libraries.
 The application.conf of your project is not used in this case.
 A specific configuration can be given as parameter when creating the TestKit.